ubuntu-mate/ubuntu-mate-welcome-launcher/README.md

 # ubuntu-mate-welcome-launcher

-Launcher for Ubuntu MATE Welcome
+A Launcher for the Ubuntu MATE Welcome snap.